ReneeFranzwa/careers.edsurge.com/_posts/2014-01-17-software-engineer.md

 ## Apply

+#### (UPDATE: 2/18/14)

+We're currently only talking to engineers who've had some full-time industry experience in software engineering, preferably in a software startup.

+#### Cover Letter

 Email me a cover letter and relevant links (GitHub profile/projects).
 If you're thinking: "Huh?
 Cover letter?"--please read DHH's post ["Forget the resume, kill on the cover letter"](http://37signals.com/svn/posts/1748-forget-the-resume-kill-on-the-cover-letter).

 The cover letter *does not* need to be long.
 Be concise.
-If you'd like, send us a list of *10 short paragraphs, each of which has <= 140 characters* (equilvalent to 10 Tweets), that best describes your interest.

 <a href="mailto:shu@edsurge.com" class="button button-rounded button-primary button-large">Email shu@edsurge.com</a>